 I studied Alexander work intensively with Bryan McKenna during my cello studies with Alexander Baillie in Bremen, Germany.
 I then trained as an Alexander teacher with Ilana Machover, at her full-time STAT school in Queens’ Park, London, qualifying in 2012.
-I am currently enjoying a two-year postgraduate programme with Bruce Fertman, focusing on teaching in groups and working in activities and situations.
+From 2016-17 I completed an Alexander Alliance International postgraduate programme with Bruce Fertman, focusing on teaching in groups and working in activities and situations.

 I particularly enjoy working with performing artists on their awareness and use during practise and performance, and the greater ease and expression that this can allow.

 Dear Poppy, I have just read the program of VHS at Osnabrück and will try to get a place in a “Schnupperkurs Alexander-Technik”, only 3 hours.
 To do exercises for my back is so boring and I do it very seldom… so maybe if I get contact to something that helps me to get better ways of “Körperhaltung” this would be very good!
 LG Karin Brackhagen